The Gathering Storm (2002 film): Locations

-Chartwell House was Churchill's real-life family home and was used for the scenes at his house and grounds.
+Churchill's real-life family home Chartwell was used for the scenes at his house and grounds.
+Indoor scenes were not filmed inside the house itself, but in replicas of its rooms built on Chartwell's lawn.

-Note: None of the scenes in the film of inside Charwell were shot inside the house.
-They built a perfect replica of the rooms in Chartwell on the lawn.

 Reception

 In 2016, Mark Lawson of The Guardian chose The Gathering Storm as the most memorable television portrayal of Churchill.
 He wrote: "This BBC-HBO account of Churchill's return from exile to save his nation will always be the one to beat.
 Finney doesn’t take many roles, and his meticulous preparation is apparent: he uncannily walks and talks almost exactly as Churchill did, while also vividly suggesting – especially in a scene where the leader, nude in his bathroom, dictates a speech to a secretary – the character’s battles between body and mind."

 The review aggregation website Rotten Tomatoes gave the film a 83% approval rating based on 6 reviews, with an average rating of 6.60/10.